jeremedia/literate-computing-book/chapters/01-illiterate-computer.md

 The illiterate computer is extraordinarily capable.
 It just can't understand what you want.
 Everything you accomplish requires translating your intent into its language: commands, clicks, API calls, configuration files.
 This translation burden is so pervasive we barely notice it.

 But we're about to notice.
 Because computers are learning to read.

+On November 17, 2025, I watched an assistant explore a WiFi router through SSH, discover its capabilities, create monitoring scripts, and explain what it found.
+The request was simple.
+"Can you work with it?"
+The computer did not just execute commands.
+It understood intent.

+The age of literate computing has begun.